Supermassive Black Holes at High Redshift are Expected to be Obscured by their Massive Host Galaxies' Inter Stellar Medium: Results

 The redshift evolution of the ISM-obscured AGN fraction above a given \nhism\ threshold is derived using Eqs.~\ref{nhclgasdist} and \ref{fnhth}.
 The redshift dependence is encapsulated in the function $(\Sigma_{gas}/\Sigma_{c,*})\times \mathcal{G}(\beta,x_{th}) \propto(1+z)^{\delta-\gamma}\mathcal{G}(\beta,x_{th}(z,\gamma))$.
 Once the characteristic gas surface density and cloud surface density distribution of galaxies at z=0 are specified (that is, $\Sigma_{gas}(0)$, $\Sigma_{c,*}(0)$, and $\beta$), and assuming that the ratio, $ \epsilon$, between the number of galaxy clouds seen face-on vs edge-on is the same at all redshifts, the cosmic evolution of the ISM-obscured AGN fraction is determined by how fast the galaxy total gas surface density increases with respect to the characteristic cloud surface density $(1+z)^{\delta-\gamma}$ modulated by $\mathcal{G}(\beta,x_{th}(z,\gamma))$.
 Now $\mathcal{G}$ depends on $z$ and $\gamma$ through the lower integration limit $x_{th} = \Sigma_{th}/(\Sigma_{c,*}(1+z)^\gamma)$: for a fixed $N_H$ ($\Sigma$) threshold, it increases with increasing redshift at a rate that grows with increasing $\gamma$.

 We show in Fig.~\ref{fobscfig} the cosmic evolution of the fraction of ISM-obscured AGN for $\gamma$=2 and 3, and for three different column density thresholds, $N_{th}=10^{22}$, $10^{23}$, and $10^{24}$\cm.
-Based on the results of Section~\ref{biases}, we assume $\delta=3.3$ to describe the increase in the total gas surface density with redshift.
+Based on the evolution of the ISM column density (Section~\ref{biases}), which is linked to the total gas surface density through Eq.~\ref{nhave}, we assume $\delta=3.3$ to describe the increase in the total gas surface density with redshift.
 We also fixed the total gas surface density of local galaxies to $\Sigma_{obs}(0)\sim 5\times10^{20}$\cm, corresponding to an average column density towards the nucleus of \nh$\sim 10^{21}$\cm, and the shape parameters of the cloud density distribution to what is observed for the inner Milky Way clouds ($\Sigma_{c,*}(0)=25$\msunpc, $\beta=1.8$).
 We also fixed $\epsilon=0.25$, consistently with the adopted value of $h/r_e=0.15$ assumed in Section ~\ref{elmet}.